matloff/cdparcoord/README.md

   - With a large number of variables, even a value of 2 for **nlevels** will result in frequencies of 1, so it may be better not to discretize in the first place.
+Actually, **freqparcoord** may be more useful here.

 * Sometimes labels greatly hinder the visibility and clarity of the plot.
 This can be circumvented by opting to remove labels in plot.